ogs22/cookbook/glossary/smooth_surface.md

-A surface, point of contact, etc is described as smooth if we are to ignore friction.
+A surface, point of contact, etc. is described as smooth if we are to ignore friction.